-2.7 License information
+2.6 License information

-Viinex 3.3 requires a license document for functioning.
-A license document could be local, represented by a string of characters in Viinex 3.3 configuration, Windows registry or a file on Linux filesystem; a license document can also be stored on a USB device (SenseLock dongle).
-Another option for a Viinex 3.3 instance is to not have neither a local license document, nor an access to the Senselock dongle, but to have an access to another (remote) Viinex 3.3 instance running a floating license server.
+Viinex 3.0 requires a license document for functioning.
+A license document could be local, represented by a string of characters in Viinex 3.0 configuration, Windows registry or a file on Linux filesystem; a license document can also be stored on a USB device (SenseLock dongle).
+Another option for a Viinex 3.0 instance is to not have neither a local license document, nor an access to the Senselock dongle, but to have an access to another (remote) Viinex 3.0 instance running a floating license server.

-Which of these options is chosen depends on the presence of license key in Viinex 3.3 configuration, on the contents of this key, and on the visibility of a Senselock USB device and the presence of "emulated" license storage.
+Which of these options is chosen depends on the presence of license key in Viinex 3.0 configuration, on the contents of this key, and on the visibility of a Senselock USB device and the presence of "emulated" license storage.
 The algorithm to choose between these options is as follows:

-- 1. If the license key is present in Viinex 3.3 configuration, the content of this key is used.
-Depending on format of the value for the license key, this can be either a local "software" license (i.e. a license bound to the local harware), or a reference to a floating license server. - 2.
-If the license key is absent in Viinex 3.3 configuration and a Senselock USB dongle is accessible by the Viinex 3.3 instance, then the license document contained in that dongle is used.

-3. If the license key is absent in Viinex 3.3 configuration and no Senselock USB dongle is accessible by the Viinex 3.3 instance, - then the "emulated" license storage is checked for the presence of a license document.
+- 1. If the license key is present in Viinex 3.0 configuration, the content of this key is used.
+Depending on format of the value for the license key, this can be either a local "software" license (e.g. a license bound to the local harware), or a reference to a floating license server. - 2.
+If the license key is absent in Viinex 3.0 configuration and a Senselock USB dongle is accessible by the Viinex 3.0 instance, then the license document contained in that dongle is used. - 3.
+If the license key is absent in Viinex 3.0 configuration and no Senselock USB dongle is accessible by the Viinex 3.0 instance, then the "emulated" license storage is checked for the presence of a license document.

-The control over a license documents that reside in the Senselock USB dongle or a "emulated" license storage is performed using viinex-lm-upgrade utility and described in section 7.2.
-Either of these cases specify a local license document, but do not interfere with Viinex 3.3 configuration (i.e. they are controlled independently from Viinex 3.3 configuration).
-This section describes the first of mentioned three options, when the license property is present in Viinex 3.3 configuration.
+The control over a license documents that reside in the Senselock USB dongle or a "emulated" license storage is performed using viinex-lm-upgrade utility and described in section 6.2.
+Either of these cases specify a local license document, but do not interfere with Viinex 3.0 configuration (e.g. they are controlled independently from Viinex 3.0 configuration).
+This section describes the first of mentioned three options, when the license property is present in Viinex 3.0 configuration.

-2.7.1 Local license document
+2.6.1 Local license document